eucalyptus/euca-demo/demos/demo-20-cfn-simple/docs/demo-20-run-cfn-simple-awscli.md

 After running this demo, please run the demo-20-reset-cfn-simple.sh script, which will reverse all actions performed by this script so that it can be re-run.

+### Define Parameters

+The procedure steps in this document are meant to be static - pasted unchanged into the appropriate ssh session of each host.
+To support reuse of this procedure on different environments with different Regions, Accounts and Users, as well as to clearly indicate the purpose of each parameter used in various statements, we will define a set of environment variables here, which will be pasted into each ssh session, and which can then adjust the behavior of statements.

+1. Define Environment Variables used in upcoming code blocks

+    Adjust the variables in this section to your environment.

+    ```bash
+    export EUCA_REGION=hp-aw2-1
+    export EUCA_DOMAIN=hpcloudsvc.com
+    export EUCA_ACCOUNT=demo
+    export EUCA_USER=admin

+    export EUCA_PROFILE=$EUCA_REGION-$EUCA_ACCOUNT-$EUCA_USER
+    ```

 ### Run CloudFormation Simple Demo